Considering taking a sabbatical from work?

 Is the beach calling your name?
 Then look no further than the Bahamas, a country made up of more than 700 beautiful islands.
 Have fun in Nassau, a buzzing city known for its beaches, snorkeling, and diving, as well as their nightlife scene.
 Explore Andros, a wild island full of mangroves and pine forests.
 And spend your days relaxing and making friends with welcoming locals.

 Important visa info: Many folks can enter the Bahamas for up to 90 without the need for a visa.
 Check this document for details.
-During the Coronavirus pandemic, you must have tested negative for COVID-19 within five days of arriving in the Bahamas.

 With stirring landscapes, proud peoples, abundant wildlife, and the best safaris on earth, it’s easy to see why Kenya makes for a great work sabbatical destination.
 The city of Nairobi, with its bustling entrepreneurial scene, cultural activities, easy access to nature, and ample amenities, offers you a wonderful spot to call home while taking a sabbatical.